finom/use-change/README.md

 [![npm version](https://badge.fury.io/js/use-change.svg)](https://badge.fury.io/js/use-change) [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/) [![Build status](https://github.com/finom/use-change/actions/workflows/main.yml/badge.svg)](https://github.com/finom/use-change/actions)

-> The one "keep it stupid simple" React hook for application state
+> The one stupid simple React hook for application state

 Define a skeleton of your data store as a flat or a nested object, and with the help of [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) listen to changes at definite props of the object.
 No reducers, actions, observers, middlewares, exported constants.
 Just one hook and some secondary API you may not even need.